Page last updated: Friday 14 September 2021

 For general information about coming to the UK, visit Welcome to LSE - Tips for international students.

 Living in halls is a shared experience and you will meet and be in contact with other students.
-To do this as safely as possible, we ask you to:
+To do this as safely as possible and to keep yourself and your household safe, we ask you to:

 - Wear face coverings in shared areas and communal spaces.